Last Updated on

 Enough talking, now to the point.
-If you search for routes from Salt Lake airport to Yellowstone, Google suggests the following options:
+If you search for routes from Salt Lake City Airport to Yellowstone National Park, Google suggests the following options (click to open map):

 Route I-15 which goes via Ogden might be the fastest, but that is not what we are after.
 We took the route I-89 North.
+This is arguably the most scenic route.
+The distance from Salt Lake City to Yellowstone is 300+ miles and adding another 15-20 miles to your route improves the experience of the journey considerably.
 Following this highway will eventually make you reach Yellowstone.
 Also, don’t worry about the tolls as there are none (even though Google says so).
 I will highlight the major stops along the way before we entered the south entrance.
+You can take a look at them on this map as well, though all our tips and sidenotes are mentioned below.

 Salt Lake City, UT

-Pro-tip: you save quite a bit of money if you do not pick up the car rental from the airport, choose one of the nearby city locations instead.
+Pro-tip: You save quite a bit of money if you rent a car from the city instead of the airport.

 However one thing which we do need to rave about is the meal at Red Iguana which was delicious beyond words!
 We’ve had Mexican cuisine many times, but this has to be one of the best.
 Their moles are to die for and you can even request for the sampler plate before ordering your entrees.
 Normally we hate stopovers, but glad we had a 5-hour in Salt Lake on our way back to Boston 😉